ShippingEasy/when_committed/README.md

 ## Usage

-Include the WhenCommitted module in your model:
+Include the WhenCommitted::ActiveRecord module in your model:

     class Post < ActiveRecord::Base
-      include WhenCommitted
+      include WhenCommitted::ActiveRecord
     end

 Call `#when_committed` with a block of code that should run when the transaction